philipwalton/mozart/README.md

 In most object oriented languages with classes, all instance variables are private (or protected) by default and the only way to access them is to create getters and setters.

-With Mozart you can take the same approach, and it offers an easy way to dynamically generate those methods to avoid extraneous typing.
+With Mozart you can take the same approach, and it gives you a way to dynamically generate those methods to avoid extraneous typing.

 Here's how you'd write getters and setters manually: